At a glance

 Keep in mind that talking about behavior issues or differences of opinion about services and supports is different from other things you may not want your child to hear.
-By having him there when you talk through disagreements, you send a message to the team.
-You’re saying that you expect they won’t say anything about your child that they wouldn’t say in front of him.
+By having your child there when you talk through disagreements, you send a message to the team.
+You’re saying that you expect they won’t say anything about your child that they wouldn’t say in front of them.

 Being prepared yourself can help your child feel more comfortable about attending the meeting.
 Explore a checklist of questions to ask before and during the IEP meeting.
 Learn more about your role in the IEP process.
 And read one mother’s story of why she felt better bringing someone to the IEP table with her.